Creating a travel budget may not sound like the most exciting step in planning your next trip. However, it can be a beneficial process.

-Second, if you are willing to sacrifice certain aspects of your lifestyle while you are backpacking, you are almost guaranteed to find cost-friendly alternatives at every stage of the budgeting process.
+Second, if you are willing to sacrifice certain aspects of your lifestyle while backpacking, you are almost guaranteed to find cost-friendly alternatives at every stage of the budgeting process.

 Backpackers are spontaneous but calculated.
 We're willing to sacrifice and therefore open ourselves up to situations out of our comfort zone.
 That’s what makes this travel life fun.

-Here is a look at the strategy used by Dave, Go Backpacking's founder, and I for building a budget before each of our trips.
+Here is a look at the strategy used by Dave, Go Backpacking's founder, and me for building a budget before each of our trips.

 We've included step-by-step advice for how to create a travel budget using a pretend two-week trip to western Europe as an example.